-The previous formal actuarial valuation was carried out as at 31 March 2007 by myself and the results were set out in our report dated 20 March 2008.
+The previous formal actuarial valuation was carried out as at 31 March 2007 and the results were set out in my report dated March 2008.

 Technical Actuarial Standards

 Technical Actuarial Standards (TASs) are issued by the Board for Actuarial Standards and they set the standard for certain items of actuarial work, in terms of the type of information provided and the way it is communicated.
 As your actuary, I must comply with these standards when presenting the results of the triennial valuation.